ansitun/mseshachalam.github.io-hugo/content/post/why-i-think-php-is-a-worst-career-choice.md

 4. Laravel/Symfony team member
 5. Any Chinese citizen or anyone who is not an Indian

 PHP is not a industry thing, no value given to its users.
-Lot of advanced and upcoming changes are supported in the language.
+Lot of advanced and upcoming changes are not supported in the language.

 PS
 Don't start or continue you career in PHP